Adriana Salerno

-Adriana Julia Salerno Domínguez (born 1979) is a Venezuelan-American mathematician, a professor of mathematics at Bates College, and a program director at the National Science Foundation.
+Adriana Julia Salerno Domínguez (born 1979) is a Venezuelan-American mathematician who currently serves as the Director of Community Advancement at the American Mathematical Society.
+She was a professor of mathematics at Bates College from 2009-2025, and a program director at the National Science Foundation from 2021-2026.
 Her research interests include arithmetic geometry and arithmetic dynamics in number theory.

 Education and career

 Salerno was born in Caracas in 1979, and earned a licenciatura in mathematics from Simón Bolívar University (Venezuela) in 2001, advised by Pedro Berrizbeitia.
 She completed a Ph.D. in mathematics in 2009 at the University of Texas at Austin, with the dissertation Hypergeometric Functions in Arithmetic Geometry supervised by Fernando Rodríguez-Villegas.

 She joined Bates College as an assistant professor in 2009.
 In 2016, she visited the Mathematical Association of America (MAA) headquarters in Washington, DC, as Dolciani Visiting Mathematician.
-After serving as department chair, she took a leave from Bates College beginning in 2021 to become a program officer for the National Science Foundation, where she is a program director for algebra and number theory.
-In 2021, she was also elected vice president of the MAA.
+After serving as department chair, she took a leave from Bates College beginning in 2021 to become a program officer for the National Science Foundation, where she served as a program director for algebra and number theory.
+In 2021, she was also elected vice president of the MAA..
+She left the National Science Foundation in May 2026 to take up the position of Director of Community Advancement at the American Mathematical Society.

 She is also a mathematics blogger, the co-founder of the American Mathematical Society blogs "Ph.D. plus epsilon" and "inclusion/exclusion".